track-asia/trackasia-native/platform/ios/CONTRIBUTING.md

 When running in a simulator, use

 ```
-# check for 'DataContainer' of the app with `*.maplibre.RenderTestApp` id
+# check for 'DataContainer' of the app with `*.trackasia.RenderTestApp` id
 xcrun simctl listapps booted
 ```